Prospect League

 The Prospect League is a collegiate summer baseball league comprising teams of college players from North America and beyond.
 All players in the league must have NCAA eligibility remaining in order to participate.
 So as to maintain their college eligibility, players are not paid.
-Beginning in 2012, the league added four games to the season, making a total of 60 games per team (30 home and 30 road).
+Beginning in 2026, the league dropped four games from the season, making a total of 56 games per team (28 home and 28 road).

 League history

 Origin

 In 1963, the Central Illinois Collegiate League (CICL), the precursor league to the Prospect League, was formed as a charter member of the National Collegiate Athletic Association (NCAA) summer collegiate baseball program.
 The league existed under NCAA rules and guidance for 41 years.
 In 2005, the NCAA ended its official association with summer collegiate baseball; however, the CICL continued to preserve the amateur status of its member athletes by abiding by the rules and regulations of the National Alliance of College Summer Baseball (NACSB).
 In 2009, the CICL planned to expand to six teams by adding the Hannibal Cavemen, but in winter 2008, the league ownership voted against further expansion.

 Dr. Chris Hanners, owner of the Chillicothe franchise and one of the founders of the independent professional Frontier League, wanted to keep a Paints baseball team in Chillicothe.
 Dr. Hanners, Leo Trich, former Frontier league director of development; General Manager and majority owner of the Butler BlueSox, and Duke Ward, former owner of the Frontier League's Richmond Roosters worked with the ownership of the CICL to form the Prospect League.

 The Prospect League began its inaugural season in summer 2009 with the original CICL teams forming the Western Division.
 Five expansion teams formed the Eastern Division.
 Three of the Eastern Division teams began play in markets previously served by Frontier League teams.
 Besides the Chillicothe Paints, the Richmond RiverRats (Richmond, Indiana) played in the previous home of the Frontier League's Richmond Roosters, which are now the Traverse City Beach Bums.
 The Slippery Rock Sliders (Slippery Rock, Pennsylvania) played in the previous home of the Frontier League team of the same name.